Skip to main content

 export class SomeModule {}

-In this case, within the SomeModule, value3 will be returned at the module, route, or request level for token1.
+In this case, within SomeModule the token1 will return value3 at the module, route or request level.

-In addition, different providers with the same token can be passed at the same time at different levels of the hierarchy, but DI will always choose the closest injectors (i.e., if a value for a provider is queried at the request level, then the injector at the request level will be looked up first, and only if there is no required provider, DI will rise to the parent injectors):
+Additionally, different providers with the same token can be provided at multiple different hierarchy levels simultaneously, but DI will always choose the nearest injector (i.e., if a provider value is requested at the request level, the injector at the request level will be inspected first, and only if the required provider is not found there will DI ascend to parent injectors):

 import { featureModule } from '@ditsmod/core';